High-Availability Disaster Recovery Architecture Based on Cross-Region Replication

 Normally, both your master read request linkage and write request linkage point to bucket A, and all incremental data will be automatically, incrementally, and synchronously replicated to bucket B as backup data.
 You can add a network quality detection module to the upload or download program at the business side, allowing the read and write request linkages to quickly switch to bucket B when a failure is detected in bucket A.

 Network quality detection can be implemented based on SCF.
-For more information.
 You can change the URLs to be automatically tested to the domain names of the master and slaver buckets by modifying the function code and change the alarming code snippets to other measures required by your business.

-The section above describes a backup and disaster recovery solution based on cross-region replication, which uses existing Tencent Cloud products and features to achieve data backup and disaster recovery switch.
-However, real businesses may be run in complex, ever-changing environments, and the aforementioned solution may not be able to guarantee high business availability.
-Therefore, this section proposes a high-availability solution based on cross-region replication where high business availability is achieved with the aid of different products and features such as cross-region replication, origin-pull, SCF, and CDN.
+The section above describes a backup and disaster recovery scheme based on cross-region replication, which uses existing Tencent Cloud products and features to achieve data backup and disaster recovery switch.
+However, real businesses may be run in complex, ever-changing environments, and the aforementioned scheme may not be able to guarantee high business availability.
+Therefore, this section proposes a high-availability scheme based on cross-region replication where high business availability is achieved with the aid of different products and features such as cross-region replication, origin-pull, SCF, and CDN.

 The schematic diagram of the high business availability architecture based on cross-region replication is as shown below: